khainl1110/springProject/README.md

 # What I learn
 - How to use Hibernate to map to SQL
 - JPA method naming convetion to build queries without using SQL: https://dev.to/krishna-nayak/spring-data-jpa-method-naming-conventions-build-queries-without-writing-sql-23o5
-- N+1 fixes using DTO object
+- Circular reference fixes using DTO object
 - Implemented defensive null-safety pattern for Enrollment object